DonnieSunset/Testability/README.md

 # Testability

-Implementation of diffenrent Testability Patterns in C#
+Implementation of different Testability Patterns in C#

 Todo:
 - [x] Subclass To Test